wilsonmar/wilsonmar.github.io/_posts/2021-09-02-aws-networking.md

 4. Click the "Create VPC" blue button.

-5. PROTIP: For Name tag, consider a naming convention that specifies the decisions associated with each VPC:
+5. PROTIP: For Name tag, consider a naming convention that specifies the decisions associated with each VPC, such as:

     <tt>dev-public-v6-ipam1</tt>

+    The above example consists of these components:

-    a. "public" or "private" network access <strong>scope</strong>.
+    a. <a href="#Scopes">"public" or "private" network access <strong>scope</strong></a>.

     b. "prod", "<a href="">DR</a>", "non-prod", "dev", "qa", etc. <strong>pool</strong>